rafiq10/design-patterns-in-go/README.md

 * some composed and singular objects need identical behaviors
 * composite pattern allows us treat both singular and composed objects uniformly guarding them behind the interface
 * Iteration supported with the Iterator design pattern

+## 8. DECORATOR
+Facilitates the addition of behaviors to individual objects through embedding.

+Motivation:
+- Want to augment an object with additional functionality
+- Do not want to rewrite or alter existing code (OCP)
+- Want to keep new functionality separate (SRP)
+- Need to be able to interact with existing structures
+- Solution: embed the decorated object and provide additional functionality